-Fig. 3 Three different test setups for helmet evaluation.
+Fig. 3 Three test setups used for evaluation of helmets in Figure 2.

-As explained in section II, Equations (2-5) have been used in this case study to determine the overall evaluation score for each helmet based on simulation results and probabilites represented in Table 2 while the weighting factor for both the HIC and PA was considered to be equal to 1.
+As explained in section II, Equations (2-5) have been used in this case study to determine the overall evaluation score for each helmet based on simulation results and probabilities represented in Table 2 while the weighting factor for both the HIC and PA was considered to be equal to 1.